Paul Arnold, ICO Deputy Chief Executive explains to small businesses why they need to pay the data protection fee.

 If it avoids you paying a fine and protects your reputation, we think that is time well-spent.

-Paul Arnold, Deputy Chief Executive Officer/Executive Officer is responsible for the ICO's internal support and compliance functions as well as our high volume customer services.
+Paul Arnold, Deputy CEO is responsible for the ICO's internal support and compliance functions as well as our high volume customer services.
 Paul leads departments responsible for IT, Information Governance, Business Development and Change Management, Organisation Development and Customer Contact.